900 Series: Facilities & Sites

 Related Policy: 902.2-R

-Legal Reference (Code of Iowa): §§ 280.32; HF2412
+Legal Reference (Code of Iowa): §§ 280.32

-IASB Reference: 804.7
+IASB Reference: 804.07

-902.2-R - Radon Mitigation Administrative Regulations
+902.2-R - Radon Mitigation Regulation

-Funding for any costs related to radon testing or mitigation will be paid for from the state school foundation aid received by the district or from revenues received from the Secure an Advanced Vision for Education fund (SAVE fund).
+The district will create, and the board will approve, a plan to assess levels of radon gas present in district attendance centers.
+Funding for any costs related to radon testing or mitigation will be paid from the state school foundation aid received to the district or from revenues received from the Secure an Advanced Vision for Education fund (SAVE).

-Each attendance center will undergo a short-term test for the presence of radon gas at least once by July 1, 2027.
+Each district attendance center will undergo a short-term test for the presence of radon gas at least once by July 1, 2027.
 Short-term test means a test using a device that remains in an area for two to seven days to determine the amount of radon in the air.
 Repeated short-term testing will occur every five years following the date of the first test.

-All new construction within the district will include radon-resistant construction techniques.
+All new school construction will include radon resistant construction techniques.

 Adopted: 10/22